jrheard/rask/design-doc.md

 authentication for CLI done via SSH key - i'll generate a keypair specifically for this app and distribute the private key to my machines requests to API need to be signed by private SSH key

+configuration for CLI will be something to figure out - probably a .raskrc? it'll have to know which IP to point at for the web api backend

 no clue how i'll do authentication for phone.
     if i allow mobile devices to access the system via an html webapp, i could do oauth with a single allowed user? if i only allow tasks to be entered via phone, i could just use email and have only my own email addresses whitelisted